In our two Sean Hannity show day 38 Americans held hostage and abandoned by Joe Biden behind enemy lines.

-We don't forget, won't forget, as Joe's outriding his tricycle all weekend last weekend.
+We don't forget, won't forget, as Joe's out riding his tricycle all weekend last weekend.

-And you got the idiocy of Tony, all things Tony Blinken, the border crisis exploding, uh, the COVID crisis exploding, and now Joe is even politicizing monoclonal antibodies uh and saying, well, these red states are using too many of them.
+And you got the idiocy of Tony, all things Tony Blinken, the border crisis exploding, the COVID crisis exploding, and now Joe is even politicizing monoclonal antibodies and saying, well, these red states are using too many of them.

 Meanwhile, there's not a shortage of them.

-And you I mean, you just can't make this up.
+I mean, you just can't make this up.

 I mean, there's no shortage of topics going on in Washington.

-He's on the ground uh every day.
+He's on the ground every day.

-Mike Lee, Senator from the great state of Utah, the good senator from Utah.
+Mike Lee, senator from the great state of Utah, the good senator from Utah.

-Uh Senator, welcome back to the program.
+Senator, welcome back to the program.

 How are you?